jpreecedev/developerhandbook/src/pages/devs-this-is-how-i-got-fit/index.md

 ### Insanity

-[Insanity is an exercise program for regular people](http://www.amazon.co.uk/gp/product/B002QZ1RS6/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B002QZ1RS6&linkCode=as2&tag=jprecom-21), thin people, fat people, tall people, short people, men, women, fit people, people looking to lose weight or gain muscle or all of the above.
+Insanity is an exercise program for regular people, thin people, fat people, tall people, short people, men, women, fit people, people looking to lose weight or gain muscle or all of the above.
 This was a training programme for me that would get me on the road to good health and fitness.
 Insanity is a 9 week (60 day) workout program that requires no equipment, and can be done at home.

-<iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=GB&source=ac&ref=qf_sp_asin_til&ad_type=product_link&tracking_id=jprecom-21&marketplace=amazon&region=GB&placement=B002QZ1RS6&asins=B002QZ1RS6&linkId=&show_border=false&link_opens_in_new_window=true"></iframe>

 You work out 6 days a week, for a varying amount of time between 38 minutes and 60 minutes.
 The first week hurts like hell.
 After that, you get used to it but it never gets easier.
 In fact, the harder you push yourself, the more rewarding it becomes.
 Insanity is great for toning your body, improving your general health and fitness, and it gets you active.